Ergodic and foliated kernel-differentiation method for linear responses of random systems: Introduction

+The third basic linear response method is the kernel-differentiation method for random systems.
+Random dynamical systems with uniform noise are, in general, much more likely to have the linear response of physical measures than deterministic systems.
+In fact, annealed linear response can exist when quenched linear response does not \cite{sedro23}.
+This is because the kernel-differentiation method does not incur propagation of vectors or covectors (parameter-gradients), so it is not hindered by undesirable features of the deterministic dynamics.

+There are mainly two groups of results in the kernel-differentiation method: the first group considers the linear response of physical measures.
+Proofs of the existence of linear responses of physical measures for random systems were given in \cite{HaMa10,GG19,bahsoun20,ADF}. \lil{dah} \ree{ In particular, the kind of systems considered in the present paper (discrete time, noise having a regular distribution) are the ones considered in \cite{GG19}. } A main point in these proofs is to prove some uniform decay of correlation. \ree{ The numerical results inspired by these theoretical results, such as \cite{optimal_response_23}, typically consider the linear response of physical measures, and approximate the expression on some basis function.
+This can be very expensive in high dimensions. }

+\ree{ Another group of results in kernel-differentiation method typically considers finite-time systems, which is also known as the likelihood ratio method or the Monte-Carlo gradient method (see \cite{Rubinstein1989,Reiman1989,Glynn1990,PSW23}).
+The main trick is to divide and multiply the kernel to recover the original distribution, so that we can sample the expression on sample paths from the original system.
+This leads to Monte-Carlo-type method, which works well in high-dimensions.
+For continuous-time SDEs, this is also known as the Cameron–Martin method, which is the foundation for a part of the Malliavin calculus \cite{MalliavinBook}.
+The first issue for this group of results is that, when applied to physical measures of infinite-time systems, the scale of the estimator is proportional to the orbit length, which can be too large. }

-Another issue in previous likelihood ratio method is that the scale of the estimator is proportional to the orbit length.
-This leads to two undesirable consequences: \begin{itemize} \item The requested number of sample orbits increases with orbit length. \item We have to restart a new orbit very often.
-For each orbit, the observable function is only evaluated at the last step, while the earlier steps are somewhat wasted waiting for the orbits to land onto the physical measure. \end{itemize} This paper shows that, for physical measures, we can resolve these issues by invoking the decay of correlation and the ergodic theorem.
+Another issue in the previous likelihood ratio method is that we have to restart a new orbit very often.
+For each orbit, the observable function is only evaluated at the last step, while the earlier steps are somewhat wasted waiting for the orbits to land onto the physical measure.
+This paper solves this problem by restricting our data to one single long orbit. \lil{ga} \ree{ This issue is explained with more words at the end of \Cref{s:ergodic}. }

-Moreover, sometimes we are interested in the case where some directions in the phase space have special importance, such as the level sets in Hamiltonian system.
+Moreover, sometimes we are interested in the case where some directions in the phase space are of special importance, such as the level sets in the Hamiltonian system.
 For these cases, the perturbation in the dynamics and the added noise are sometimes aligned to a subspace.
 This paper extends the kernel-differentiation method to foliated spaces.

-Finally, for pedagogical purposes, it is beneficial to derive the kernel-differentiation method from a local or microscopic perspective.
-This will be somewhat more intuitive, and the above extensions will be more natural.